Four Reasons Why Funnels Are a Marketer’s Best Friend

 Funnels are like the central nervous system of the best sales organizations.
 Few marketing departments depend on funnels to run their business the way sales leaders do.
 Yes, messaging, segmentation, branding, and numerous other considerations are extremely important.
 But no tool can impact financial performance for marketing as much as a funnel.

 There are four reasons marketing funnels should be the central nervous system of B2B companies:

-There’s a reason sales executives absolutely run sales organizations based upon the funnel while their best sales people use it to manage their pipeline.
+There are reasons sales executives absolutely run sales organizations based upon the funnel while their best salespeople use it to manage their pipeline.
 If marketers want to drive the highest ROI possible, it’s time for them to do the same.